BCDR for Azure Data Factory and Azure Synapse Analytics pipelines

 Automated recovery with Azure disaster recovery

-With automated recovery provided Azure backup and disaster recovery, when there is a complete regional outage for an Azure region that has a paired region, Data Factory or Azure Synapse pipelines automatically fail over to the paired region when you Set up automated recovery.
+With automated recovery provided Azure Backup and disaster recovery, when there is a complete regional outage for an Azure region that has a paired region, Data Factory or Azure Synapse pipelines automatically fail over to the paired region when you Set up automated recovery.
 The exceptions are Southeast Asia and Brazil regions, where data residency requirements require data to stay in those regions.

 In DR failover, Data Factory recovers the production pipelines.
 If you need to validate your recovered pipelines, you can back up the Azure Resource Manager templates for your production pipelines in secret storage, and compare the recovered pipelines to the backups.